grange-insurance/tef/README.md

 ## Services
 The services below make up a typical TEF installation.

  - **Manager** - Acts as a traffic cop, directing tasks to workers.
-It accepts new tasks in JSON format via an "input" RabbitMQ exchange.
-Workers, and others, can communicate with the Manager via a "control" RabbitMQ exchange.
+Tasks can be sent to it and it will hold them until there is a worker available that can handle the task.
  - **Worker** - Executes tasks.
 Each type of task requires a worker that can handle it, at a minimum.
 The only requirement placed on a worker by the TEF is that it be cable of receiving a task in JSON via RabbitMQ and that it advertise it's availability to the manger via RabbitMQ.
  - **Keeper** - Receives the output of the workers.
 In most cases a custom keeper is developed for each custom task.
 A simple implementation of a Keeper for a task could store the results in a database.